Meghan Kelley, RN, BSN

 Grade 7 Physical Examinations

 Physical Examinations are required by Massachusetts Law, (M.G.
 L. Chapter 71, Section 57).
 A physical is required for all Grade 7 students.
 These examinations may be conducted within the school year or within six months (March) before entry to Grade 7 with the results on file by June 1 of the 7th grade year.
-A physical performed between March 1, 2019 and June 1, 2020 is acceptable.
-Students who have had recent physical exams should please send a copy to Jennifer Olsen, RN, BSN, Robert Adams Middle School Nurse.
+A physical performed between March 1, 2021 and June 1, 2022 is acceptable.
+Students who have had recent physical exams should please send a copy to Meghan Kelley or Amberly Cooper, our Robert Adams Middle School Nurses.